Hans Frauenlob

-Hans Frauenlob (born 22 November 1960) is a retired New Zealand curler originally from Barrie, Ontario.
+Hans Frauenlob (born 22 November 1960) is a New Zealand retired curler originally from Canada.

 Career

 Frauenlob moved to New Zealand in around 1995, settling in Auckland.
 Before moving to New Zealand, he worked as a computer expert for the Toronto Blue Jays for six years, and was awarded with the team's World Series winning rings when the team won in 1992 and 1993.
 He was able to acquire New Zealand citizenship because his mother was born there.
 After moving to New Zealand, he worked for New Zealand Trade and Enterprise.